Ocean Reborn

 Medical Preparedness

-Maintained under contract with Medical Support Offshore (MSOS) for expert oversight and currency
+Supported by Medical Support Offshore (MSOS) for professional oversight and guidance

 Navigation & Emergency Systems

-Fixed and portable fire extinguishers, fire blanket, and gas detection
+Fire extinguishers, fire blanket, and gas safety systems

-‘Not Under Command’ day shapes and navigation lights, fully compliant with COLREGs
+Navigation lights and day shapes fully compliant with COLREGs

-Full-length deck safety lines and personal tethers for all crew
+Jackstays and personal safety systems for all crew

 Documentation & Inspection

-MGN 280 compliance binder onboard and available for inspection at any time
+Full compliance documentation carried onboard and available for inspection

 Food & Provisions